mono-project/papers/memory.md

 To save more space, purging can be implemented.
 This might cause sharding or security issues due to hash missmatches.

-### Sharding
+### Light-Wallet
-All of the following solutions give up parts of the security of a blockchain in favor of saving memory space and bandwidth to allow everyone to participate.
-All of the following solutions require some kind of validator or master node, which implies that a tiered system is implemented.
-Tiered systems have a strong impact on decentralisation aswell as security.
-#### Lattice
-To save even more memory space, a lattice system can be utilised.
+To assure the security and independance of a light wallet, a lattice-like system can be utilised.
 Everyone influenced by a certain transaction saves this transaction to their own lattice.
 This implies that you only have to broadcast your transactions to known validators (instead of every node).
 Those validators will then check whether or not they want to include your transaction in the next block.
 If so, they broadcast the block to eachother and allow every non-validator to make requests to their database.
 If alice sent ten MMONO to bob, bob will then check in every hour at the validators to see if a new transaction for him came in.
 If so, he adds it to his own lattice.

 An appoach like this would drastically reduce the security of a network since alice and bob have to trust the validators.
 Since being a validator is not a privelege but instead a paid burden, alice and bob can become validators as well by asking for whole blocks from the validators and mining themselves.
 This would reduce the trust factor and create a decentralised opt-in validator network.